 This course introduces beginning economics and good citizenship.
 By interviewing a family member, students come to understand how our country has changed over time.
 They learn about the many uses of maps by making a “Personal Atlas to My Life.”

-Young learners focus on ways to be more active.
+In this digital format course, young learners focus on ways to be more active.
 Topics of study include exercise safety, nutrition, and the values of cooperation and teamwork.
 Students learn age-appropriate motor, non-locomotor, and manipulative skills.

-First graders develop a basic understanding of the aspects of health.
+In this digital format course, first graders develop a basic understanding of the aspects of health.
 Topics of study include personal safety, nutrition, communication, disease prevention, basic anatomy, and physiology.

 We were scared to death of homeschooling our first grader last year.
 We had no idea what we were doing.
 Calvert made it so easy and rewarding.
 Plus it delivers an education that has no gaps in the curriculum.
 I would definitely recommend it for a first-timer.— Candace K., Calvert Mom